Seven Iconic Pilot Watches

-In the early 1900’s, most men still carried pocket watches.
-But as aviation became more established, new pilots found that they needed a more practical instrument for navigation.
-The invention of what are now iconic pilot watches filled that need.
-The functionality of the pilot watch evolved during the outbreak of World War I. However, it was Charles Lindbergh’s history-making trans-Atlantic flight in 1927 that solidified the pilot watch as key tool for flight.
+In the early 1900s, most men still carried pocket watches.
+However, as aviation became more established, new pilots found that they needed a more practical instrument for navigation.
+The invention of what are now pilot watches filled that need.
+Today, pilot watches are popular with the aviation community and watch enthusiasts alike.
+Learn more, and see the most iconic pilot watches on the market.

 The next major moment in the evolution of the pilot watch came at the onset of the Second World War.
-During the war, there was an increased need for a watch that could be read at a glance during day and night missions.
+During the war, there was an increased need for a watch that pilots could read at a glance during day and night missions.
 Thus, the pilot watch proved to be crucial for U.S. Army Air Forces.
-But, it was during the post-war aviation boom that the pilot watch took on the easily-identifiable, complicated characteristics seen in many modern watch models.
+The iconic watch of the war was the American-produced A-11.
+This small and simple watch was extremely durable and reliable.
+It saw the United States Army Air Forces through crucial events leading to an eventual Allied victory.
+Still, it was during the post-war aviation boom that the pilot watch took on the easily identifiable, complicated characteristics seen in many modern watch models.

 Iconic Pilot Watches